 For more information on observable actions that demonstrate student ownership see Core Action 3 in the Instructional Practice Guide tool on Achieve the Core.

-One thought on “Limiting “Teacher Talk,” Increasing Student Work!”
+3 thoughts on “Limiting “Teacher Talk,” Increasing Student Work!”

 This is good.
 I am a first year teacher coming from the business environment to the classroom.
 I can use more tips like this.
 Thank you.

 This was such a useful article.
 I will be sure to utilize this tool in the future!
 Thank you!